jimCresswell/general-JS-test-automation-demo/README.md

 ## Usage
 For script execution `yarn` can be replaced with `npm run`.

  * `yarn test:unit` Provider and Consumer unit tests with [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com).
+The unit tests live with modules they test e.g. `my_module.js` will have a `my_module.test.js` in the same directory.
  * `yarn test:provider:e2e` Provider end-to-end API sanity test with [supertest](https://github.com/visionmedia/supertest).
+These tests are in the [provider/e2e_test](provider/e2e_test) directory.
 Strictly speaking these are integration tests as they call the app directly rather than operating over HTTP, but the trade-off is much faster test execution versus a slight coverage gap in the provider [service entry point file](provider/support_species_service.js).

 ## Project structure
  * provider